How to Instantly Open a Bank Account in UAE

 Photo by ConvertKit

-The UAE is deemed the [unofficial] financial center of the Middle East; so, opening a bank account here is a no-brainer.
-Once you receive your residence visa and Emirates ID, consider obtaining access to almost all services.
-And by all services, we mean that you can even procure a trade license and carry out Dubai business setup!
+The UAE is widely recognized as the [unofficial] financial hub of the Middle East, making it a strategic choice for anyone looking to open a bank account.
+Once you obtain your residence visa and Emirates ID, you gain access to a wide range of essential services.
+These include the ability to secure a trade license and seamlessly carry out Dubai business setup processes.

-The UAE Central Bank was established in 1980 to administer the growth of other banks and issue regulatory guidelines as the primary financial regulatory authority.
-At present, the UAE houses 23 local and 26 foreign banks.
-But nearly 60% of the total banking industry is held by five major banks and a total of 19% of the banking industry is run by Islamic Banks, which offer services that are compliant with the Islamic Shari’a.
+Established in 1980, the UAE Central Bank plays a pivotal role in regulating the growth of other banks and issuing guidelines as the primary financial authority.
+Currently, the UAE hosts 23 local and 26 foreign banks, with five major banks dominating nearly 60% of the industry.
+Interestingly, 19% of the banking sector is managed by Islamic banks, offering Shari’a-compliant financial services.

 - Commercial Banks